Why Touch Typing Is a Must-Have Skill in 2026

 Step 5: Daily Structured Practice

-1520 minutes of focused daily practice yields better results than hours of unfocused typing .
+1520 minutes of focused daily practice yield better results than hours of unfocused typing.
 Use typing tutors with structured lessons, not just random text.

 Step 6: Test and Certify